kyma-project/runtime-watcher/docs/Listener.md

 ## Overview

-The listener module is typically used with operators built using Kubebuilder, but its use is not restricted only to that.
+Typically, we use the listener module with operators built using Kubebuilder, but we can use it for other operators as well.

 ### Use